Monday, July 30, 2018

 San Saba Peak marker, Dam and Well marker in Goldtwaite.

 We found every one of them, though we were sorely tempted to give up before we were done.
-We have zero knowledge of the area highways and byways, giving us a distinct disadvantage.
+We aren't locals, giving us a distinct disadvantage.

 The Shive, Texas marker and the Atherton School marker.